 Teaching at The Island School is as much a passion and a vocation as it is a profession.
 Caring and accomplished educators model a love of lifelong learning.
 Our teachers know each child deeply and devote tireless effort to meeting children’s “different needs and different speeds."
 We stand in awe of the courage of our young learners and are honored to be part of their educational journey.

-TRISH KING, Head of School
+AMANDA WARD, Head of School

 JOAN HENDERSON, Advancement Director